Template Variables

 6<!-- output -->

-Use the html function to convert HTML strings to elements:
+Use the text function to escape HTML strings:

 1<!-- fragment -->